 This congregation may receive, acquire, hold title to, and manage such real estate and other property as it may deem necessary to accomplish its purpose as a Congregation and may sell or dispose of such Real Estate and other property or any part thereof; and this congregation shall have all rights and powers that are granted by the laws of the Commonwealth of Virginia to religious organizations.

 Should a separation in this congregation occur, the entire property of this congregation and all rights connected therewith shall remain with those members who hold fast to this Constitution.
+The decision as to how the assets and liabilities should be divided among the contending factions shall be decided by a three-person investigatory panel appointed by the President of the District of The Lutheran Church—Missouri Synod to which the congregation belongs.
 In the event this congregation should disband, the property and all rights connected therewith shall be transferred to the District of the Lutheran Church-Missouri Synod of which the congregation is a member .

-ARTICLE IX CALLED POSITIONS
+ARTICLE VIII MINISTERS OF RELIGION—ORDAINED AND COMMISSIONED

-A call in this congregation shall be extended to such candidates whose beliefs are in accord with the Confessional Standard of this congregation and who have been approved by the Synod as being qualified.
+A call in this congregation shall be extended to such candidates whose beliefs are in accord with the Confessional Standard of this congregation (Article III) and who have been approved by the Synod as being qualified.

-ARTICLE X AMENDMENTS
+ARTICLE IX AMENDMENTS

-Amendments to this Constitution must be in writing and must receive two-thirds vote of the voting members present at two consecutive regular meetings of the Voters’ Assembly.
+This Constitution may be amended by a two-thirds majority of the votes cast in a meeting of the Voters’ Assembly.
+The Bylaws may be amended by a simple majority of the votes cast in a meeting of the Voters’ Assembly.
+The wording of the amended Constitution and Bylaws shall be distributed to all members in a mailing as far in advance as possible, but no fewer than two weeks in advance.
+In addition, the revisions will be distributed to the congregation assembled for worship on two different Sundays prior to the date upon which the amendment is presented for action.

-A resolution to amend or repeal any provision of this Constitution must be filed with the Recording Secretary at least thirty days prior to the first regular meeting at which a vote will be taken on such resolution.
-There will be no temporary amendments to this Constitution.
+The revised constitution and/or bylaws shall, as a condition of continued membership in The Lutheran Church—Missouri Synod, be submitted to the President of the district to which the congregation is assigned for approval and shall not be effective or implemented by the congregation until such approval is received.